1. Network connectivity in ADHD¶

 Posterior parietal cortex

-correlated with the severity of attention problems in ADHD.
+which correlates with the severity of attention problems in ADHD.
 This correlation was independent of age or gender

 - A larger diameter

-- A lower number of leaves,
+- A smaller number of leaves,

 - A lower tree hierarchy